THE MATTRESS DICTIONARY

-Some common types of foam include Standard PU Foam, Specialised PU Foam, (Memory Foam & High Resilience Foam) are most popular among consumers.
+Some common types of foam include Standard PU Foam, and Specialised PU Foam, (Memory Foam & High Resilience Foam) which are most popular among consumers.

 Memory Foam is a specialized PU Foam, that NASA engineers used to make airplane cushions for astronauts.
 The popularity of this gave rise to a plethora of foam-based mattresses.
 Another popular material is Gel Memory Foam.

 In order to understand the range of Memory Foam Mattress, we should know what they are?
-These mattresses are made of lush layers of Memory Foam material that has an ability to conform to a shape.
-It gets its name, Memory Foam, because of this nature of changing its shape to the contour of the body.
+These mattresses are made of lush layers of Memory Foam material that has the ability to conform to a shape.
+It gets its name, Memory Foam, because of the nature of changing its shape to the contour of the body.

-The gel memory foam is a newer range uses a technology called Phase Changing Material (PCM).
-In case of a PCM such as Gel Memory Foam, when temperature rises, it warms up absorbing heat during this phase change and eventually melting, causing the surroundings to cool.
-The reverse occurs when temperature falls.
+The gel memory foam is a newer range that uses a technology called Phase Changing Material (PCM).
+In the case of a PCM such as Gel Memory Foam, when the temperature rises, it warms up absorbing heat during this phase change and eventually melting, causing the surroundings to cool.
+The reverse occurs when the temperature falls.
 It freezes and releases heat, warming up the environment.
-Thus, it adds to the shape conforming natureof the Memory Foam.
+Thus, it adds to the shape-conforming nature of the Memory Foam.

-Looked at from the two extremes of hard to soft mattresses, foam layers work in tandem to relieve pressure points from joints and balance body temperature.
+Looking at the two extremes of hard to soft mattresses, foam layers work in tandem to relieve pressure points from joints and balance body temperature.
 These layers conform to the body shape and absorb movement so the sleep is undisturbed.

 The Profiled Foams enable firm and soft zoning in the mattress and also enhance air circulation for freshness